rwb27/openflexure_nano_motor_controller/docs/getting_started.rst

    OpenFlexureStage("/dev/ttyUSB0")

-The name of the serial port will depend on your operating system - Linux typically assigns names that look like `/dev/ttyUSB0` while Windows will often give it a name like `COM4`.
+The name of the serial port will depend on your operating system - Linux typically assigns names that look like ``/dev/ttyUSB0`` while Windows will often give it a name like ``COM4``.

 Make sure you close the stage after you're finished with it - the best way to do this is using a `with` block, but you can also call :meth:`~.BasicSerialInstrument.close` manually if required.

 Moving the stage
 -----------------
 The most basic thing you are likely to want to do with the stage.
-This is done with the :meth:`~.OpenFlexureStage.move_rel` most of the time, though it's also possible to make absolute moves.
+This is done with :meth:`~.OpenFlexureStage.move_rel` most of the time, though it's also possible to make absolute moves.
 The Sangaboard keeps track of position in firmware, and will return its position if you query :attr:`~.OpenFlexureStage.position`.

 Adjusting settings
 --------------------